-A multidisciplinary judging panel will recommend winners after evaluating submissions based on the following equally weighted criteria.
+A multidisciplinary judging panel recommended winners after evaluating submissions based on the following equally weighted criteria.

 Phase 1 evaluation criteria